scbrickley/xkcd/README.md

 ## Installation

-*WARNING: THE `xkcd` executable has only been tested on Linux machines.
+*WARNING: The `xkcd` executable has only been tested on Linux machines.
 However, the `xkcd` module should work on any OS.
 If you want to build your own executable, simply list `"github.com/scbrickley/xkcd"` under your imports in your `main.go` file.*

 - Install the Go programming language on your machine, if you haven't already.
 Follow instructions [here](https://golang.org/dl/) to do so.
     - Don't forget to add `export PATH="$HOME/go/bin:$PATH"` to the end of `$HOME/.profile`